dmose/mc-nodejs-docs/how-to-vendor.md

 ### Vendoring in a new package

+1. Reach out to a [NodeJS module peer](XXXLINKME), and request their help on choosing and landing this package.
-- Review available packages with functionality you want, keeping in mind the guideliness in the [Package Selection section of the main policy doc](./index#package-selection).
+2. Review available packages with functionality you want, keeping in mind the guideliness in the [Package Selection section of the main policy doc](./index#package-selection)
-  - Check that this adheres to the requirements in the [Policy Section of the main policy doc](./index#policy), or talk to a reviewer about any desired exceptions.
+3. Work with your reviewer to select a package that meets each requirement in the [Policy Section of the main policy doc](./index#policy), or that the reviewer agrees should be given an exception to.
   - XXX security steps -- fill in after we get general agreement on the policies
-  - XXX license steps -- fill in after we get general agreement on the policies
-  - XXX avoid contained build system -- fill in after we get general agreement on policy
-- Reach out to a NodeJS module reviewer and request approval to vendor this package -
+4. Reach out to a NodeJS module reviewer and request approval to vendor this package
-- Use something like this command to install (eventually `mach vendor node` will do these steps):
+5. Use something like this command to install (eventually `mach vendor node` will do these steps):
 - npm install --save-exact --save-dev|---save|--save-optional --no-bin-links
   --no-optional package@version --ignore-scripts
 - Commit as per license section (XXX pending sheriff approval)